issessions/Hosted-Challenge-Dev/readme.md

           name: ssh-port

 ```
-Alone, a Deployment object cannot by itself provide access and loadbalancing services to challenge pods.
+Alone, a Deployment object cannot by itself provide access and load balancing services to challenge pods.
 To do this, we need a **Service** object.
 In this case, we use a **Service** of type **NodePort** to expose this challenge on port 30907 on all Kubernetes cluster nodes.
 More specifically, we map the node port, 30907, to port 22 in the challenge pod, the SSH port we exposed in the deployment.

 ```
 apiVersion: v1